Angel-125/FlyingSaucers/GameData/WildBlueIndustries/FlyingSaucers/Readme.txt

 --RELEASE NOTES---

+0.2.11
+- Un-broke the template managers.
+- Finally straightened out the Half Keel to have the proper model and colliders.

 0.2.10
 - Fixed missing collider on the Half Keel.
 - The Gravitic Engine won't kill the throttle if you turn off Hover Mode and have forward thrust set during flight.
 This should make it easier to transition from VTOL to forward flight.